kaitlinhuben/brownian-motion/README.md

 brownian-motion
 ===============

-JavaScript-based app that visualizes Brownian Motion with statistically accurate algorithm.
-Based on formula.ja.
+JavaScript-based app that visualizes Brownian Motion with statistically accurate algorithm. <br>
+Based on <a href="http://stoic.com/formula/">formula.js</a>. <br>
 Still in progress.